 We will arrange for you to get your photo ID issued within 2-3 days.
 If keys have been requested, we will order them at this time and send you an email when your key is ready to be picked up.
 Key pick-up is located in the maintenance department at VGH and we will send you their address in the email.
 Once you have your photo ID we can also add additional access levels and/or keys as needed usually based on an e-mail request from an authorized individual in your department.

 For questions regarding photo ID card/key access or troubleshooting problems please contact us by e-mail at email@example.com.

-When you encounter building issues within the Jack Bell Research Centre, VGH Research Pavilion or the Robert Ho Research Centre that require attention (e.g. burned out lightbulbs, heating issues, card readers not working, etc.), please contact Norma Cooper (firstname.lastname@example.org) and she will process a maintenance request through VCH Facilities Maintenance.
+When you encounter building issues within the Jack Bell Research Centre, VGH Research Pavilion or the Robert Ho Research Centre that require attention (e.g. burned out lightbulbs, heating issues, card readers not working, etc.), please contact Liza Cosier (firstname.lastname@example.org) and she will process a maintenance request through VCH Facilities Maintenance.
 Note researchers/staff in other buildings at VGH and/or UBC Hospital (other than those mentioned above where VCHRI does not manage the day to day operations) must contact their Department/Centre directly to report building issues.